Flowerinno/task_2024_cms/README.md

 ## Estimate ~3 weeks of work (ideal - 31.03.2024)

-## All information related to project structure and implementation details is in the []
+## All information related to project structure and implementation details is in the [PROJECT folder](https://github.com/Flowerinno/task_2024_cms/tree/main/PROJECT/database)

 ## Running the project